timescale/docs/timescaledb/overview/faq/faq-using-timescaledb.md

 * Workloads have a natural partitioning across both time and space.

-TimescaleDB leverages these properties by automatically partitioning data into two-dimensional "chunks" (smaller PostgreSQL tables), performing operations and optimizing query planning across all chunks.
+TimescaleDB leverages these properties by automatically partitioning data into two-dimensional chunks that operate like smaller PostgreSQL tables, performing operations and optimizing query planning across all chunks.
 This partitioning of the data into chunks ensures that recent tables' indexes are kept in memory as data is inserted into the database.
 Yet all this complexity is abstracted away from the user and